oneapi-src/level-zero-spec/include/tools/PROG.md

 * result : the current value of the return value
 * pTracerUserData : the user's pointer for the tracer's data
 * ppTracerInstanceUserData : a per-tracer, per-instance storage location; typically used for passing data from the prologue to the epilogue
-* ppStaticUserData: a per-API storage location; typically used for passing data between multiple tracers

 ## Enabling/Disabling and Destruction
 The tracer is created in a disabled state and must be explicitly enabled by calling ::xetTracerSetEnabled.